fedormlevin/cppi-industry-portfolio/README.md

 |Energy Minerals| -0.275422	  | 0.579931		  | -0.511387		  |-0.587312   |

 # Quick Example
 I used "robin_stocks" library to pull the prices for each stock in S&P500, their corresponsing sectors and capitalization.
 I found robin_stocks to be the most stable and reliable tool for pulling data for a large list of securities.
-The steps are discribed in CPPI jupyter notebook, which is available under in this project's folder. <br>
+The steps are discribed in CPPI.ipynb jupyter notebook, which is available under in this project's folder. <br>
 In the example below I want to give a quick view of how to perform CPPI algorithm only using free publickly available libraries such as "yfinance" and "yahoo_fin"

 ## Dependencies